-On September 26, 2012, Ms. Bridgette Sanders was contacted via email to begin the library consultation.
-Subsequently, she reviewed the long form and determined that the library had adequate resources for all revised and new courses.
-A copy of the library consultation is on page 17.
+Ms. Mendy Ozan was contacted via email to begin the library consultation.
+Subsequently, she determined that the library had adequate resources for all revised and new courses.
+A copy of the library consultation is included as Attachment 1.

-B. Consultation with other departments or units.
+B. CONSULTATION WITH OTHER DEPARTMENTS OR UNITS.
 List departments/units consulted in writing regarding all elements outlined in IIC: Impact Statement, including dates consulted.
 Summarize results of consultation and attach correspondence.
+Provide information on voting and dissenting opinions (if applicable).